ThunderFly-aerospace/TFUNIPAYLOAD01/README.md

 ## Firmware examples

-There are multiple firmware examples for different use cases.
+There are multiple Arduino based firmware examples for different use cases.

 #### TFUNIPAYLOAD

-[TFUNIPAYLOAD.ino](/SW/arduino/src/TFUNIPAYLOAD/TFUNIPAYLOAD.ino) contains a basic example, which listens to MAVLikn messages from autopilot and sends tunnel packets with random data to the autopilot.
+[TFUNIPAYLOAD.ino](/SW/arduino/src/TFUNIPAYLOAD/TFUNIPAYLOAD.ino) contains a basic example, which listens to MAVLink messages from autopilot and sends tunnel packets with random data to the autopilot.

 #### TFUNIPAYLOAD_MINIMAL